 A lot of people tend to describe Paladins as bargain bin Overwatch, and in all honesty, Paladins doesn’t do a lot to shy away from that comparison.
 Paladins follows the same key structure as Blizzard’s popular hero shooter, as you team of unique heroes faces another team of heroes to push a payload.

 So far, so similar, but Paladins tries to do enough to warrant your attention.
-The game is developed by Hi-Rez Studios who make SMITE, and Paladins borrows a few concepts from its stablemate.
+The game is developed by Evil Mojo Games, an internal team at Hi-Rez Studios, and Paladins borrows a few concepts from its stablemate, SMITE.
 Players buy items and buffs at the start of each round that’ll alter how you play the character, and each character can be equipped with cards before a match that can further change up your stats and strategies.

 5. Dungeon Defenders 2